What You Need To Know About P2P Lending In Malaysia

 Licensed platforms don’t actually hold your money, but hand it over to a third-party trustee to manage.
 This is to minimise the possibility that P2P platforms will mismanage your funds.
 If the platform you invest with closes, the trustee will ensure that your ongoing loans still remain payable.

-Do I have to pay tax on my interest returns?
+Do I have to pay tax on my investment returns?

 Yes, you do.
 If you are a Malaysian tax resident, you need to declare the interest that you have earned when you file your taxes.